Charges, Fees, and Fines

 These fees are charged in addition to tuition.
 Lab fees for individual courses are shown in the class schedule listings.

 A $100 fee is charged to baccalaureate and master’s degree candidates.
-The fee is charged to the student’s account during the semester/term the application is submitted and is due at that time.
-The fee is charged every time a student applies for graduation.
+This one-time fee is charged to the student’s account during the semester/term the application is submitted and is due at that time.
 The fee for lost or replacement diplomas is $55.

 The Health Center will charge a student’s account, or a student may pay directly, for immunizations, lab work and prescriptions.